OpenZeppelin/openzeppelin-sdk/design/token-mechanics-v2.1.md

   if the payout formula depends on the total stake.
 OTOH, windows may no be the ideal solution for critical challenges

 2- Challenges front-running?
-> We won't tackle this issue for this version.
+> A simple way to solve this issue for the following version, is to can handle front-running scenarios manually checking both challenges and deciding which is the real one.

 3- Challenges payout formula
   3.1- Severity
   > Each challenge can have a severity label given by the challenger.
+The severity may affect the payout received by each challenger.

   3.2- How we can make sure challenges payout cannot be manipulated based on their resolution order?
   > An obvious approach would be to solve challenges in a FIFO order.
+Note that this blocks solving a challenge until all previous ones have been
+    solved as well.
+Therefore, if each challenge receives a percentage of the tokens staked, then the order in which challenges are resolved actually alters how much of a reward each challenge gets.

   3.3- How we can make sure there is enough tokens to pay successful challenges?
-  > We should decide whether we want to accept defaults or not.
+  > We should decide whether we want to accept defaults or not, i.e. do we want to consider an scenario where a package does not have enough
-    If not, we should pay a proportional amount of tokens based on the severity, the challenge amount and the total stake.
+    tokens staked to pay a challenge?
+If not, we should pay a proportional amount of tokens based on the severity and the total stake.

   3.4- How we will handle a huge list of vouchers during a payout?
   > We can have a rate per version in ZEP that will be adjust each time a challenge is solved.